weitieda/project-demo/projects/find-my-parking-demo.md

 1. Created `Auto Layout` UI and animation programmatically (No Storyboard)
 2. Request for user location with `CoreLocation` and shows it on `MapView` with `MapKit`
 3. Search parking pole data (open-source and provided by [Stationnement de Montréal](https://www.statdemtl.qc.ca/fr/informations/donnees-ouvertes/description-des-donnees-disponibles.html)) from a `SQLite` database with [FMDB](https://github.com/ccgus/fmdb) library, and show result on MapView with `MapKit Annotations`
-4. Read parking meters location from `.csv` file, fetched via `Core Data` then show user nearby ones
+4. Read parking meters location from `.csv` file, fetched via `Core Data` then show user nearby ones, including clustering
 5. Implemented `UIView` Constraint Animation along with `UISwipeGestureRecongizer`
 6. Intergrated a confetti animation with `CAEmitterLayer`
 7. Customized `UICollectionView` with `UIViewPropertyAnimator` and customized `Flow Layout` to achieve a blur effect animation